casey/degenerate/man/src/chapter_1.md

 # Chapter 1

-The Degenerate Programmers Manual is bit sparse at the moment.
+The Degenerate Programmers Manual is bit spare at the moment.
 Apologies!

 ## Execution Model